getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 #### Running Grav with the Built-in PHP Webserver Using `router.php`

-You can run Grav using a simple command from Terminal / Command Prompt using the built-in PHP server available to any system with PHP 5.6.3+ installed.
+You can run Grav using a simple command from Terminal / Command Prompt using the built-in PHP server available to any system with [version=15]PHP 5.6.3+[/version][version=16]PHP 7.1.3+[/version] installed.
 All you need to do is navigate to the root of your Grav install using the Terminal or Command Prompt and enter `php -S localhost:8000 system/router.php`.
 You can replace the port number (in our example it's `8000`) with any port you prefer.

 Entering this command will present you with output similar to the following: